wp-plugins/cms2cms-dnn-software-to-wp-migrator/readme.txt

 == Description ==

-If you wish to take your current DNN Software web project a step forward with WordPress - CMS2CMS Migration Plugin will help you to cope with all the migration hassles and inconveniences in a totally automated manner.
+If you wish to take your current DNN Software web project a step forward with WordPress - CMS2CMS Migration Plugin will help you to cope with all the migration hassles and inconveniences in a totally automated manner

 *Supported WordPress versions:* 3.x (new software versions are constantly being added).